Faculty & Staff

 Magaly is a native Spanish speaker from Guatemala.
 Her background is in Psychology and Child Development and she is a certified vocational and educational counselor.
 She worked as a Montessori Master teacher for ten years, as well as a Spanish teacher at the Rudolf Steiner High School in Ann Arbor for ten years.
 She loves teaching Spanish and sharing Latin American history, culture, and Christian values.
 She and her husband Mohit are members of Saint Francis of Assisi in Ann Arbor, and she has been a member of the Coffee Break Ministry at the Ann Arbor Christian Reformed Church for nine years.

-Manuela Mansour, K-8 Music
+Emily Beggs, K-8 Music

-Abbie-Jo Wilcox, Middle School Band
+Nate Zuellig, Middle School Band

-Becca Arnold, K-8 Art & Academic Support
+Becca Arnold, K-8 Art

 B.F.A., Eastern Michigan University, Teaching Certification